-In this course, students will determine criteria for competently, and comprehensively safely, assessing and promoting health.
+In this course, students will determine criteria for safely, competently, and comprehensively assessing and promoting health.
 They will employ advanced diagnostic reasoning and physical assessment skills to identify and communicate changes in acute and chronic health patterns.
 Students will apply processes for detailed information gathering with a systematic focus on health assessment and physical examination, incorporating the use of technology.
-Additionally, they will demonstrate ethical and legal principles differentiating, interpreting, when and documenting physical, biological, psychosocial, and cultural data related to normal findings and possible alterations.
+Additionally, they will demonstrate ethical and legal principles interpreting, when differentiating, documenting physical, biological, psychosocial, and cultural data related to normal findings and possible alterations.